How Jennifer Hudson Stays Slim After 7 Years

 As the saying goes, "out of sight, out of mind."
 Hudson stresses the importance of surrounding herself with appropriate portions and healthy options, and is sure to limit temptation.
 "I don't like too much junk in my dressing room because I have to watch what I eat, so I put everything else out of the room," she told Lorraine Kelly on the British talk show, Lorraine.
 Take a page from Hudson's book and keep your cheat meals covered and out of reach.
 Better yet, hide temptations behind healthier options to give yourself a chance to first notice better-for-you choices first.

 "I don't have time to do much exercise, I just watch what I eat," Hudson admitted on Lorraine.
 And while J-Hud might not get in the classic iron-pumping workouts, she still finds time to get her heart rate up.
 In the past, Jennifer has revealed how she incorporates unorthodox workouts: "I love basketball.
 It's fun, you don't even realize you're working out," she said, "[You] just keep that metabolism going and just keep that energy up."

 Eat This!
 Tip:

-You don’t even need to be into sports to stay active, either.
-A study published in BMJ found that walking one minute two times per hour could minimize spikes in blood sugar and lower post-meal insulin levels in overweight participants.
+You don't even need to be into sports to stay active, either.
+A study published in BMJ found that climbing stairs for just three minutes could minimize spikes in blood sugar and lower post-meal insulin levels in participants with type 2 diabetes.
 Especially important if you have a sedentary job, get up and stay moving throughout the day however you can.
-For more tips on fitting in a workout, read 31 Sneaky Ways to Workout Without Hitting the Gym.

 She Eats Chocolate